 It is the "WHY" you exist.

 Take caution though, this isn't about marketing your brand.
 As Meredith Fergusion from DoSomething Strategy states, "For example young consumers today don’t just want to just see brands take a stand on social issues, they want them to act on that stand—from the inside out."
+Getting to the root of that purpose and then communicating it as a value can sometimes feel like logging into an old digital account. :/ Like the above audiovisual, not so fun.

 With that being said you need to take seriously any cause you intend to champion or adopt, whether it’s social, environmental, or political.
 And before committing to a marketing and communications campaign you need to be sure leadership and company are fully owning the message or face serious backlash.
 Consumers today don’t just want to just see brands take a stand on issues, they want you to act on that stand.